harshaxnim/FurToons/README.md

 # FurToons
-This is an image based technique to stylistically draw fur on characters.
+An image based technique to stylistically draw fur on characters.
 The style is heavily influenced by Dr. Seuss' artwork.
+This is an implementation of the paper [Art-Based Rendering of Fur, Grass, and Trees](https://web.cs.ucdavis.edu/~ma/SIGGRAPH02/course23/notes/papers/Kowalski99.pdf)  by Kowalski et al., which is also featured on Siggraph '99 Proceeding's cover.

 Here's a sample of output:

 ![Furry Bear](doc/dynamicFur.png)